-What are lawsuit loans?
-Essentially, a settlement advance is a non-recourse funding contract that gives you access to a portion of your estimated settlement amount before your case settles.
-Lawsuit settlement loans are free of risk, relatively easy to obtain when your case is strong.
-They are available for plaintiffs involved in personal injuries and commercial litigation.
-All from small amounts to jumbo funds.
+A settlement advance is a cash advance option that gives plaintiff borrowers access to a portion of their estimated settlement amount before their case settles.
+They work under non-recourse funding contract agreements and are free of risk.
+Lawsuit settlement loans are relatively easy to obtain when your case is strong, and your attorney is collaborative.
+They are available for plaintiffs involved in personal injuries and commercial litigation, from small amounts to jumbo funds.

 Before taking out a cash advance on your pending lawsuit, consider some of the pros and cons.

 4 lawsuit loan advantages

 1. There is no risk to the plaintiff.